State to release corrected teacher evaluations

 ALBUQUERQUE, N.M.
 (AP) — State officials say hundreds of New Mexico teachers who received evaluations with errors will get corrected evaluations within weeks.

-Spokesman Larry Bahrens says the Public Education Department plans to release corrected evaluations for the past school year by end of August.
+The Public Education Department plans to release corrected evaluations for the past school year by end of August, department spokesman Larry Behrens said.

-The Albuquerque Journal (http://bit.ly/1sTC2Uc ) reports that the districts submitted new data, and the state is rechecking the evaluations.
+According to the Albuquerque Journal (http://bit.ly/1sTC2Uc ), districts submitted new data, and the state is rechecking the evaluations.

-The evaluations are based on student standardized test scores, principal observations and factors such as teacher attendance or student surveys.
+The evaluations are based on students' standardized test scores, principal observations and factors such as teacher attendance or student surveys.

 Get 10 free stories, e-newsletters, and more!